Regencell Bioscience Holdings Limited (RGC) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 29, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Regencell Bioscience Holdings Limited ("Regencell" or the "Company") (NASDAQ: RGC).
+LOS ANGELES, June 1, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Regencell Bioscience Holdings Limited ("Regencell" or the "Company") (NASDAQ: RGC).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REGENCELL BIOSCIENCE HOLDINGS LIMITED (RGC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?